-- there are any offences that warrant a Police investigation; - child protection procedures need to be invoked; - parents/carers require support in order to safeguard their children; - a multi-agency sexual exploitation (MASE) meeting is required; - any of the perpetrators and/or victims require additional support.
+- parents/carers require support in order to safeguard their children; - a multi-agency sexual exploitation (MASE) meeting is required; - any of the perpetrators and/or victims require additional support.
 This may require the initiation of a CAF and the offer of early help services.